 A Complex Combinations of Problems Will Complicate Diagnosis

 Dental pain or symptoms can be a result of multiple combined causative factors.
 One tooth can have a necrotic pulp with a pressurized root tip infection in the bone: symptom = throbbing pain.
 While an entirely different tooth can have an extremely sensitive exposed root surface: symptom = pain from hot, cold, or from the touch.
-Patient often mistake the tooth with the extreme root sensitivity is the tooth which is also causing the throbbing bony pain.
+Patients often mistake the tooth with the extreme root sensitivity as the tooth which is also causing the throbbing bony pain.
 There are numerous other complex combinations that complicate diagnosis.
 With multiple symptoms and multiple causes patients need to keep an open mind during the diagnostic steps.
 In all cases avoid jumping to a quick diagnosis.
 Allowing the dentist to methodically complete several tests is a very important first step.
 The goal is to locate the tooth or teeth involved and to allow the dentist to systematically locate as many of the potential causes as possible.

 Diagnosis Can Be Ambiguous

 Other dental problems or conditions have symptoms that mimic those of root canals.
 For example, the presences of a traumatic bite, or parafunctional habits, or even food impaction between teeth commonly cause symptoms that may lead to a miss diagnosis and false recommendation for root canal therapy.

 See the “10-Common Dental Problems That Mimic Root Canal Like Symptoms” List Below

 Avoid the Invisible “tooth crack syndrome” concocted and used as a “catch-all” diagnosis that becomes the solution for the distressed patient.